SoK: Unintended Interactions among Machine Learning Defenses and Risks: Acknowledgements

 Machine learning (ML) models cannot neglect risks to security, privacy, and fairness.
 Several defenses have been proposed to mitigate such risks.
 When a defense is effective in mitigating one risk, it may correspond to increased or decreased susceptibility to \emph{other risks}.
 Existing research lacks an effective framework to recognize and explain these \textit{unintended interactions}.
 We present such a framework, based on the conjecture that \emph{overfitting} and \emph{memorization} underlie unintended interactions.
 We survey existing literature on unintended interactions, accommodating them within our framework.
-We use our framework to conjecture on two previously unexplored interactions, and empirically validate our conjectures.
+We use our framework to conjecture two previously unexplored interactions, and empirically validate them. \begin{arxiv} \footnote{IEEE Symposium on Security and Privacy (S\&P) 2024} \end{arxiv}